Is Riding Really Finer on Top of a 29er Mountain Bike?

 29" and 26" Mountain Bike Wheels

 Every avid biker has their preferences when it comes to gear, but the question of a 29er mountain bike is one to ponder.
 So what is a 29er?
 And why should you care?
-In simplest terms, a 29er mountain bike is a bike with 29” wheels compared to the industry standard of 26”.
-They were initially introduced to skepticism from the mountain biking society and even though manufacturing and press increased, it was rare to see an actual 29er mountain bike on the trail.
-They were marketed as being more comfortable for average to taller riders, and while obviously heavier than their counterparts, offered a more solid and satisfying ride while hammering trails.
-So then why weren’t they always 29”?
+In the simplest terms, a 29er mountain bike is a bike with 29” wheels compared to the industry standard of 26”.
+They were initially introduced to scepticism from the mountain biking society and even though manufacturing and press increased, it was rare to see an actual 29er mountain bike on the trail.
+They were marketed as being more comfortable for average-to-taller riders, and while heavier than their counterparts, they offered a more solid and satisfying ride while hammering trails.
+So why weren’t they in widespread use?